leotrs/rsm/docs/source/tutorials/first-manuscript.rst

 This will create a new file called :code:`index.html` in the same directory.
 Open this file with your web browser to see the web manuscript created by RSM.

-When running the last command, you probably saw the following warning (or something similar):
+RSM provides a linter as a command line utility.
+Run the following command to see what the linter suggests.

 .. code-block:: bash

+   $ rsm-lint manuscript.rsm
-   RSM.tlate WRN | Manuscript with no title
+   src:1:12: LINT: Manuscript with no title

-Here, RSM is telling us that our manuscript is missing a title.
+Here, the linter is telling us that our manuscript is missing a title.
 We can rectify that by editing :code:`manuscript.rsm` as follows

 .. code-block:: text